rach7777/monax-may/content/platform/index.md

 What is eris:cli anyways, and why would you want to use it?
 How will help it operate your blockchain application?

-As previously mentioned, it's an orchestration tool.
-Everything we've discussed so far can be done natively (i.e., without docker); this requires stitching together the various tools (see, for example, [eris by curl](/docs/tutorials/tool-specific/eris_by_curl/). **eris:cli makes it easier to co-ordinate all the things you need to roll a smart-contract ready chain with an application**.

 With that in mind, our goal now is to build and define a service that, when started, links up to the existing chain and any other services that are required for the application to run smoothly.
 Once your service is built (write a bunch of code, basically), all it needs is a service definition file (`eris services new`; see the specification [here](/docs/documentation/cli/latest/services_specification/) which simplifies the `docker run` process.
 This of course assumes you've written a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and made a [docker image](https://docs.docker.com/engine/userguide/containers/dockerimages/).

-See the [toadserver service making tutorial](/docs/tutorials/advanced/services-making/) for more information on this process.
+See the [toadserver service making tutorial](/docs/documentation/cli/latest/examples/how_to_make_a_service/) for more information on this process.

 The last tricky part, now that we have a defined service, is to deploy it to the cloud with >1 node/validator.
 Here again, docker shines, this time as a machine.

 The `eris` tool has a global flag `--machine` which can be used to specify another docker daemon (on any number of other hosts) upon which to execute a command.
 Note: these docker machines will have been pre-created using your choice of cloud provider.
-See our [docker-machine tutorial](/docs/tutorials/tool-specific/docker_machine/) and our [getting started with cloud machines](/docs/tutorials/advanced/cloud-getting-started) for more information.
+See our [docker-machine tutorial](/docs/documentation/cli/latest/examples/using_docker_machine_with_eris/) and our [getting started with cloud machines](/docs/documentation/cli/latest/examples/getting_started_with_cloud_instances/) for more information.

 The beauty of this feature is that the files needed for these deployments need only be on the host, and, of course, you only need install eris once.